allardjun/MCSBBootcampDry/Day 1/figure_caption_exercise/figure2.md

 of ???
 in the ??? system.
 In panel A, we show the response of ???
-, in units of 10
+, in units of mg/L
 /???,
 as ??? increases.
 Several values of ??? are shown.
 Using ???
-allows us to infer the outcome from observations of ??? in ???.
+allows us to infer ???
+from observations of ???
+in ???.
 In panel B, we compare the resulting estimations of ???